 Policy measures

-Since our first forecast in June 2010, the Coalition and Conservative Governments have announced a number of policy measures affecting our forecast for betting and gaming duties.
+Since our first forecast in June 2010, governments have announced a number of policy measures affecting our forecast for betting and gaming duties.
 The original costings for these measures are contained in our policy measures database and were described briefly in the Treasury’s relevant Policy costings document.
 For measures announced since December 2014, the uncertainty ranking that we assigned to each is set out in a separate database.
-For those deemed ‘high’ or ‘very high’ uncertainty, the rationale for that ranking was set out in Annex A of the relevant Economic and fiscal outlook.
+For those deemed ‘high’ or ‘very high’ uncertainty, the rationale for that ranking was set out in our policy costings uncertainty database.

 Betting and gaming policy changes since 2010 include: